Town of Boone to give away 150 trees for Earth First Friday

 At 6 p.m., there will be a presentation recognizing Boone as a certified Tree City USA, a designation the town has had nearly 30 years now.
 This honor recognizes cities that actively promote healthy and sustainable urban forestry practices.

-Also a Bee City USA, the town of Boone is part of a national movement dedicated to the conservation of bee pollinators and their habitats.
+Also a Bee City USA municipality, the town of Boone is part of a national movement dedicated to the conservation of bee pollinators and their habitats.
 High Country Beekeepers, which hosted the new annual Bee Festival last fall, will be on-site with an observation hive, honey samples and educational materials.

 “We hope this event will bring the community together and to raise awareness about steps the town of Boone is taking to become more sustainable and to educate people about what they can do to help look after our environment and natural resources,” says Santucci.